kecskusz-8/nocc/README.md

 1. Clone or download this repo.
 2. Load the extension unpacked ([full instructions](extension/README.md)).
-3. NOCC currently ships with no active platform hook (see [Status](#status)) — the extension's relay/crypto/key-storage core works, but a hook for your chat platform of choice needs to be built or restored first.
+3. Write or drop in a hook for your chat platform — see [`docs/HOOKS.md`](docs/HOOKS.md).
+Open the popup to confirm it's loaded.

 Full walkthrough: [`INSTALL.md`](docs/INSTALL.md).